mmalamm/HalalHub/README.md

 ## Features & Implementation

-The PostgreSQL database of HalalHub consists of four tables: users, trucks, reviews, and menu_items.
+The PostgreSQL database of HalalHub consists of five tables: users, trucks, reviews, images and menu_items.
 Users are indexed by unique usernames, and have columns for email, password digest, session token and zip code, for easier access to nearby halal trucks.

 ![Sign In Page](/docs/wireframes/sign-in-page.png)
 ![Sign Up Page](/docs/wireframes/sign-up-page.png)